-The Science of Learning and Educational Technology (SoLET) Lab, directed by cogntive psychologist Dr. Danielle S. McNamara, is a research laboratory housed in the Institute for Science and Teaching of Learning at ASU.
+The Science of Learning and Educational Technology (SoLET) Lab, is directed by cognitive and learning scientist Dr. Danielle S. McNamara.

 The SoLET lab focuses on applying research from computer science, education, and psychology in educational environments.
 The research aims to further the understanding of cognitive processes and to use this theoretical foundation to improve educational methods.

 Reading Comprehension.
 The majority of high school students lack adequate literacy skills, placing them below the proficiency level for their grade, and calling for improvements in reading comprehension training.
 Dr. McNamara discovered the importance of textual coherence and a reader’s prior knowledge in the reader’s abilities to form coherent mental representations of text.
 This led to the consideration of the importance inferencing skills have when readers try to comprehend complex text.
 This research led to the current exploration of self-explanation training as a means of improving reading comprehension.
 Self-explanation prompts students to connect the information they are reading to their prior knowledge as well as to information previously presented in the text.